 At the very least, avoid products in a pressurized aerosol can.
 Nothing natural comes out of those!
 You can read more about the hazards of shaving products in cans here.

 It is preferable to have a mirror where you can watch what you are doing as you shave.
 Although I admit that these days, I often shave in the shower, because it is quicker and easier.
 I don’t have a mirror in there.
+That does occasionally result in a nick or a cut, though.

 Next, shave carefully downwards on your face, and shave carefully upwards on your neck.
 Sticking your tongue into the part of your face that you are shaving helps to create a taut surface for a smoother shave.